 Where to Stay in Hamburg

-In order to be able to reach most of these fabulous places quickly you should book your accommodation in the center of Hamburg.
-Here are some of the most central Airbnbs in Hamburg.
-To ensure a responsible stay I suggest you look for places that are not available year-round.
+In order to be able to reach most of these fabulous places quickly, you should book your accommodation in the center of Hamburg.
+Here are some of the most central hotels in Hamburg.

 If you’re looking for a completely vegan place to stay Green Haven is a B&B in a residential neighborhood that looks like a lovely place to spend a few days.
 Mühlenstieg 3.